wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 This section is intended for advanced users who are looking for a more robust modding experience beyond the foundation laid by WSG. <u>Users <b>must</b> be capable of performing their own load order adjustments, patching, and troubleshooting.</u>

 :::caution Important!
 Do not install this entire section indiscriminately.
 Pick and choose only the mods that interest you.
 Otherwise you will end up with a broken game that crashes.
-The [Basics of xedit](https://moddinglinked.com/xedit.html) and the [Basics of Conflict Resolution](https://moddinglinked.com/themethod.html) can be used to learn the basic principles of patching.
+The [Basics of xEdit](https://moddinglinked.com/xedit.html) and [The Method](https://moddinglinked.com/themethod.html) can be used to learn the basic principles of patching and conflict resolution.
 :::

 The WSG team <u>will not</u> provide support for the following mods.
 Rather, the intent of this section is to provide a list of proven and reliable mods that can be used in conjunction with WSG.
 In isolation, the majority of these mods will work with the main guide with only minimal patching, though when added in conjunction with one another, they may create a large patching and compatibility burden.